swiftlang/swift-evolution/proposals/0461-async-function-isolation.md

 does not apply to actor-isolated methods with custom executors, and the nonisolated async method can be passed mutable state from the actor.

+### Dynamic actor isolation APIs in async contexts

+Because nonisolated async functions may now execute on a specific actor at runtime, the APIs in the Concurrency library for enforcing actor isolation assertions and preconditions are now useful in these contexts.
+As such, the `noasync` attribute will be removed from `assertIsolated`, `assumeIsolated`, and `preconditionIsolated` on `Actor` and `MainActor`.

 ### Import-as-async heuristic

 Nonisolated functions imported from Objective-C that match the import-as-async